 1. Negative Impact On Short Term Memory

 Back in 2011, the University of California, San Francisco published a study showing that quickly switching between tasks negatively impacts short term memory.
-Short term and working memory is important when learning a new information or skills.
+Short term and working memory are important when learning new information or skills.

 2. Increased Anxiety